-Important: Always make sure that the unit is parked on a flat, level surface when checking the engine oil level.
+Important: Always make sure that the mower is parked on a flat, level surface when checking the engine oil level.

-- Park the unit on a flat, level surface.
+- 1. Park the machine on a flat, level surface.
 Engage the parking brake and disengage the PTO.
 Allow the engine to run until it is warm.
 This will warm the oil so it will drain better.
-Turn the ignition switch to OFF, remove the ignition key, and wait for all moving parts to stop before leaving the operator's position. - 2.
-Clean the area around the engine oil dipstick (A, Figure 28) and oil fill cover (B) to remove any debris.
+Turn the ignition switch to OFF, remove the ignition key, and wait for all moving parts to stop before leaving the operator's position. - Clean the area around the engine oil dipstick (A, Figure 27) and oil fill cover (B) to remove any debris.

 - 3. Remove the engine oil dipstick and wipe with a clean cloth. - 4.
 Cut the self-locking tie (C) that keeps the oil fill cover securely closed.
-Open the oil fill cover. - 5.
-Have a suitable container ready to capture dripping oil from the engine oil filter (D) after it is removed.
+Open the oil fill cover. - Have a suitable container ready to capture dripping oil from the engine oil filter (D) after it is removed.
 Remove the oil filter by turning it counter-clockwise a 1/4 turn (E) and then pulling up.
 Dispose of the used oil filter properly. - 6.
-This unit is equipped with an oil drain valve (A, Figure 29) that is used to drain the oil from the remote oil tank.
-The drain is located on the left side of the engine at the rear of the unit.
-The drain is routed through the unit's engine deck.
-To catch the drained engine oil, place a suitable container underneath the unit's engine deck.
+This mower is equipped with an oil drain valve (A, Figure 28) that is used to drain the oil from the remote oil tank.
+The drain is located on the right side of the engine at the rear of the machine and is routed through the mower's engine deck.
+To catch the drained oil, place a suitable container underneath the mower's engine deck.

 - 7. Remove the cap from the drain spout of the oil drain valve. - 8.
-To operate the oil drain valve, turn counter-clockwise to open and drain the engine oil into a suitable container. - After the engine oil has drained, turn the oil drain valve clockwise to close and install the cap on the oil drain valve. - 10.
-Pour oil into the engine oil fill (F, Figure 28).
+To operate the oil drain valve, turn counter-clockwise to open and drain the engine oil into a suitable container. - 9.
+After the engine oil has drained, turn the oil drain valve clockwise to close and re-install the cap on the oil drain valve. - 10.
+Pour oil into the engine oil fill (F, Figure 27).
 The remote oil tank is designed to hold 5 qt (4,73 L) of engine oil. - 11.
-Install the engine oil dipstick (A, Figure 30) into the tank by pressing down firmly with your hand.
+Install the engine oil dipstick (A, Figure 29) into the tank by pressing down firmly with your hand.
 The engine oil dipstick has a detent (B) and it must snap into place on the lip (C) of the tank housing so that the dipstick is fully installed into the tank.
 This action requires moderate force.

-- 12. Remove the engine oil dipstick and check the oil level.

-Maximum oil level is the "FULL" line (G, Figure 28) on the dipstick.
+- Remove the engine oil dipstick and check the oil level.
+Maximum oil level is the "FULL" line (G, Figure 27) on the dipstick.
 If the oil level is at or below the "ADD 1 QT." line (H), add more oil. - 13.
-Install the dipstick. - 14.
+Re-install the dipstick. - 14.
 Install a new engine oil filter by lowering it into the engine oil fill and then turning clockwise a 1/4 turn (I). - 15.
 Close the oil fill cover. - 16.
 Start and run the engine.
-As the engine warms up, check for oil leaks. - Stop the engine and check oil level.
+As the engine warms up, check for oil leaks. - 17.
+Stop the engine and check oil level.
 Add more if necessary. - 18.
 If desired, a new self-locking tie can be installed to keep the oil fill cover securely closed.

-Changing the Engine Oil and Filter (Models with Kawasaki Engines)
+Changing the Engine Oil and Filter (All Other Models)

-This series of mower has different engine options: Kawasaki FX Series (A, Figure 31) and Kawasaki FT Series (B).
-Please reference figure 31 as the location of the components listed for this procedure may vary by specific engine option.
+This series of mower has different engine options: Kawasaki FX Fuel Injected Series (A, Figure 30) and Kawaski FX Carbureted Series (B).
+Please reference figure 30 as the location of the components listed for this procedure may vary by specific engine option.